-ADOT continues to be an active participant in STORM (https://www.azstorm.org/), which provides tangible messages in the form of promotional items and educational materials, as well as media campaigns throughout Arizona.
+ADOT continues to be an active participant in STORM (STormwater Outreach for Regional Municipalities (STORM)), which provides tangible messages in the form of promotional items and educational materials, as well as media campaigns throughout Arizona.
 STORM uses a multimedia approach targeting audiences through radio, television, special events, and providing educational information to the general public and the regulated community.